release-notes/release-notes-cli/README.md

     --scope my-user-name \
     --name some-package-name \
     --token PMxU6hEiLQPdoGkKy8rij1qsgrQmplk5gvWdJWubrNg= \
-    [[--file] ./release-notes.yml]
+    ./CHANGELOG.md
 ```
-This would publish the content of your ./release-notes.yml definition to https://release-notes.com/@my-user-name/some-package-name.
+This would publish your ./CHANGELOG.md definition to https://release-notes.com/@my-user-name/some-package-name.

 You can also pass the parameters via environment variables, which may be handy.